Niacinamide is one of my favorite skincare ingredients.

 What’s more interesting is that in vivo studies have shown that it actually works!

-And yet another split face study—conducted by Kawada et al this time—concluded that a 4% niacinamide lotion significantly reduced eye wrinkles after only 8 weeks of use (source).
+And yet another split face study—conducted by Kawada et al—concluded that a 4% niacinamide lotion significantly reduced eye wrinkles after only 8 weeks of consistent use (source).

 4. Hydrates Skin